 It is always possible to update information on a webpage.
 But by using a Dynamic QR Code, it is also possible to update the URL the QR Code links to.

 This means that you can update the content the QR Code links to without the need to replace the QR Code.
 This helps saves reprinting costs.

 When you hand out printed material, you don’t really get to know if anybody read it.

 But with QR Codes, it is possible to track scanning activity.
-This means you can get insights on how many people engaged with the printed material, and even the when, where, and who.
+This means you get insights into your audience.
+For example, how many people engaged with the printed material, and even the when, where, and who.